-Sag weights shall be prefabricated 100 pound concrete blocks.
+In the past, stones and boulders have been allowed as sag weights.
+The present requirement is to use only prefabricated 100 pound concrete blocks.
 This is sometimes necessary to prevent line posts from being pulled out of the ground upon tensioning of the barbed wire or woven wire fabric.